Vulnerability management

 - Quarterly vulnerability assessment: a recurring third-party vulnerability assessment is planned as part of the compliance roadmap.

-- Annual penetration test: an annual engagement with an independent security firm is in planning, with the first formal engagement targeted for 2026.
+- Annual penetration test: an annual engagement with an independent security firm is in planning, with the first formal engagement scheduled for Q3 2026.
 See penetration testing for details.

 Contact